BassemHalim/BassemHalim/README.md

 <h1 align="center">Hi 👋, I'm Bassem</h1>
-<h3 align="center">A UC Berkeley graduate with a degree in Electrical Engineering and Computer Science.
+<p>A UC Berkeley graduate with a degree in Electrical Engineering and Computer Science.
 Lately I've been interested in fullstack and backend development.
-Eager to contribute to challenging projects.</h3>
+Eager to contribute to challenging projects.</p>

 - 🔭 I’m currently working on [MemeHub](https://github.com/BassemHalim/memeDB)